How to get rid of flying ants: 5 ways to keep swarming pests away

 (Image credit: Getty Images)

-Similar to keeping spiders out of the house it's important to restrict access first and foremost.
+Similar to keeping spiders out of the house and stopping daddy long legs from entering, it's important to restrict access first and foremost.
 "To start, you need to prevent flying ants from getting in – either by closing your windows and doors, using insect screens, or sealing up any cracks or holes by the windows,' says Adam.

-"If you notice a swarm of flying ants, it’s likely that the queens from the swarm will soon be looking for somewhere to set up a colony, so you need to make sure that the colony doesn’t end up in your house.
+"If you notice a swarm of flying ants, likely, the queens from the swarm will soon be looking for somewhere to set up a colony, so you need to make sure that the colony doesn’t end up in your house.
 Preventing entry is everything when it comes to flying ants."

 "Small, fast, and capable of flying and crawling into your home from outside, flying ants can enter your home through a window or a crack in the wall," advises Jordan Foster, a pest control expert at Fantastic Pest Control.
 "Fill in any gaps or cracks with caulk."